OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

-In the context of anti-reversing, the goal of emualtor detection is to make it a bit more difficult to run the app on a emulated device, which in turn impedes some tools and techniques reverse engineers like to use.
+In the context of anti-reversing, the goal of emulator detection is to make it a bit more difficult to run the app on a emulated device, which in turn impedes some tools and techniques reverse engineers like to use.
 This forces the reverse engineer to defeat the emulator checks or utilize the physical device.
 This provides a barrier to entry for large scale device analysis.

-#### Static Analysis
+#### Detection Techniques

 There are several static indicators that indicate the device in question is being emulated.
 While all of these API calls could be hooked, this provides a modest first line of defense.